google/grr-doc/installing-and-running-grr/via-docker-compose.md

 ```

 The port 8000 is forwarded from the compose stack, if this port is already used on your system,
-update the docker-compose file in the `ports` secion of the `grr-admin-ui` service.
+update the compose file in the `ports` secion of the `grr-admin-ui` service.

 Try searching for any client by searching for `.`, this should show one online client.